-Table 3 indicates that among teachers in Orthodox day schools and pre-schools, a majority attended day schools (or schools in Israel), and nearly all teachers in Orthodox day schools and over two-thirds of those in Orthodox pre-schools attended at least two days per week both before and after age 13.
-Most teachers in other day schools also received extensive Jewish education as children.
-About two-thirds attended at least twice per week before age 13, and over half attended at least that often after age 13.
-Supplementary school teachers participated less, but still much more than the average American Jew: Before age 13, 24% attended day schools, and another 40% attended a supplementary school of two days or more per week, while 25% attended only once per week, and 11% did not attend at all.
-After age 13, 29% attended day school, 17% attended twice per week, and the proportion that reported "none" rises to 29%.
+other day schools, abou: two thirds attended a Jewish school at least twice a week before age 13, and over half attended at least that often after age 13.
+Supplementary school teachers participated less, but still much more than the average American Jew: Before age 13, 24% of teachers attended day schools, and another 40% attended a supplementary school of 2 days or more a week, while 25% attended only once a week, and 11% did not attend at all.
+After age 13, 29% attended day school, 17% attended a Jewish school twice a week, and the proportion that reported "none" rose to 29%.

 Teachers in non-Orthodox pre-schools stand out as having received substantially less Jewish schooling as children.
-Less than one-third before age 13 and less than one-seventh after age 13 attended a Jewish school twice or more each week.
+Fewer than one third before age 13 and less than one seventh after age 13 attended a Jewish school twice or more each week.
 One reason for these low figures is that 11% of teachers in non-Orthodox pre-schools are not Jewish.
 (A survey in Miami also reported that 7% of early childhood teachers in Jewish schools were not Jewish; see Sheskin, 1988).
 Even excluding the non-Jewish teachers, however, over half of teachers in non-Orthodox pre-schools received no Jewish schooling after the age of Bat Mitzvah.